postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 warning: false
 ---

 The Postman CLI is a secure command-line companion for Postman.
+The Postman CLI is similar to Newman, but the Postman CLI is secured and supported by Postman.
 The Postman CLI enables you to:

-* Run collections from your terminal.
-* Automate collection runs and CI/CD pipelines.

-The Postman CLI is similar to [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), but the Postman CLI is secured and supported by Postman.
-The Postman CLI also has these features:

-* Run a collection with its collection ID.
+* Run a collection with its collection ID or path.
 * Send run results to Postman by default.
+* Supports log in and log out.
 * Lint an API and run validation checks for governance and security rules.

 ## Contents